Graham · North-West Highlands

 - Can I bring my dog up Meall a' Chaorainn?

-- Is there mobile signal on Meall a' Chaorainn?
+- What's mobile reception like on Meall a' Chaorainn?

 - Poor.
 Remote Strathconon/Dirrie More area; limited coverage.